zacharyvincze/nintendo-emulation-system/README.md

-# NES EMU
+# Nintendo Emulation System (NES)

-This is an extremely limited NES emulator at the moment (Only able to emulate the cpu without any cycles so far).
-This git is being created mainly for version control as new features are added.
+An extremely limited NES emulator at the moment.
+Currently, this is being used to emulate the NES' CPU.
+The PPU will be developed once the CPU emulator has been tested, debugged, and checked for accuracy with other NES emulators.